jccunningham/smartphone-accelerator/README.md

 This dataset is provided in the getdata-projectfiles-UCI HAR Dataset.zip file in this repo.
 It can also be retrieved from  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 Please refer to the README.txt file inside the zip folder for the data owners' conditions of use.

 The source dataset contains accelerometer measurements taken from a Samsung Galaxy S smartphone while the wearer undertook six physical activities.
 Data for 30 subjects is available.
-Some data are mean and standard deviations calculations of other observations.
+Some data are mean and standard deviation calculations of other observations.
 Data is split between training and test sets

 ##PROCESSING
 The run_analysis.R file extracts and presents the mean and stdev data in two tidy datasets: